juji-io/datalevin/doc/query.md

 to obtain base selectivity ratios.
 Finally, the selectivity of all possible two way joins are obtained by counting the number of linked entity ids based on these samples.
 Later joins use these selectivity ratios to estimate result sizes.
-We have found sampling more than 2-way joins (e.g. [6]) less effective, so we stick with sampling base and 2-way join selectivity only.
+We have found sampling more than 2-way joins (e.g. [6]) to be less effective, so we stick with sampling base and 2-way join selectivity only.

+### Dynamic plan search policy (new)

+The plan search space initially include all possible join orders as our joins are directional.
+When the number of plans considered reaches a user configurable threshold, the planner turns the search policy from an exhaustive search to a greedy one.
+The shrinkage of plan search space in the later stages of planning has relatively little impact on quality of the final plan, while results in significant savings in memory consumption and planning time for those complex queries that reach the threshold.

 ## Limitation